 You don’t have to pay for full price if you want to go clubbing in Las Vegas (especially if you’re a girl).

-Start by asking your concierge to help you and your friends get into one of their affiliated nightclubs (several properties in Vegas are owned by one company).
+Start by asking your concierge to help you and your friends get into one of their affiliated nightclubs.
 For example, if you’re staying at The Cromwell, you can get free entry to Drai’s Dayclub.

 You can also get in touch with a nightclub promoter directly.
-You can find some giving away their business cards to passersby on the Las Vegas Strip.
+You can find some handing out their business cards on The Strip.
 You can also search for promoters on Instagram by searching club hashtags (#omnia or #hakkasan, for example).
 Most of the time they text back asking how many people you’re bringing with and the ratio of boys and girls in your party.

 If there’s a special event going on, you might not get in for free, but at a discounted rate instead.

-Fortunately, there are stores you can walk to on the Strip to buy your ingredients:
+Fortunately, there are stores you can walk to on the Strip to buy drinks:

 ABC Stores by MGM Grand